lockss/lockss-rtd-portal/docs/migration/configuring2.rst

                The following values were imported from your LOCKSS 1.0 configuration.
                  In normal circumstances they should be accepted as is.

-            Follow the instructions from the following section in the |MANUAL|:
+            Follow the instructions in the following sections in the |MANUAL|:

             *  |TAB| Section |CONFIGURE_CHAPTER|.4.3 (:external+lockss-manual:ref:`Initial UI Subnet`)